Continuum limit of critical inhomogeneous random graphs: Introduction

 \end{enumeratea}

 These models are inhomogeneous in the sense that different vertices have different proclivity to form edges.
-Further assume that that the empirical distribution of weights $F_n = n^{-1} \sum_{i=1}^n \delta_{w_i}$ satisfies
+Further, assume that the empirical distribution of weights $F_n = n^{-1} \sum_{i=1}^n \delta_{w_i}$ satisfies

-for a limiting cumulative distribution function $F$.
+for a limiting cumulative distribution function $F$, where $\weakc$ denotes weak convergence.
 Then by \cite[Theorem 3.13]{norros2006conditionally} as $n\to\infty$, the degree distribution converges in the sense that for $k\geq 0$, writing $N_k(n)$ for the number of vertices with degree $k$,

-where $W\sim F$.
-Thus asymptotically one can get any desired tail behavior for the degree distribution by choosing the weight sequence appropriately.
-Also note that the \erdos random graph $\cG^{\text{er}}(n, \lambda/n)$ is a special case where all the weights $w_i \equiv \lambda$.
+where $W\sim F$ and $\probc$ denotes convergence in probability.
+Thus, asymptotically one can get any desired tail behavior for the degree distribution by choosing the weight sequence appropriately.
+Also note that the \erdos random graph $\cG^{\text{er}}(n, \lambda/n)$ is a special case of the Norros-Reittu model where all the weights $w_i \equiv -n\log(1-\lambda/n)\approx \lambda$.

-Aside from applications, inhomogeneous random graph models have sparked a lot of interest in the statistical physics community, in particular understanding how the network structure affects weak and strong disorder models of flow, e.g. first passage percolation, minimal spanning tree etc. In the next section we describe what is known about how the network transitions from the subcritical to the supercritical regime and then describe these conjectures from statistical physics in more detail.
+Aside from applications, inhomogeneous random graph models have sparked a lot of interest in the statistical physics community, in particular in understanding how the network structure affects weak and strong disorder models of flow, e.g. first passage percolation, minimal spanning tree \cite{braunstein2003optimal} etc. In the next section we describe what is known about how the network transitions from the subcritical to the supercritical regime and then describe these conjectures from statistical physics in more detail.